 What is Actuary?

-- It’s one of the newly evolved finance careers.
-So if you can become an actuary (you’ll know how in a minute), you will be counted among top-wage earners in the country.
+- It’s one of the newly evolved finance careersFinance CareersA appropriate degree, such as a B. Com, CPA, or MBA, is required to pursue a career in finance.
+Then one can choose from a variety of financial careers such as equity analyst, investment banking, asset management, risk management, corporate finance, and so on..
+So if you can become an actuary (you’ll know-how in a minute), you will be counted among top-wage earners in the country.

-- To be an actuary, you need to pass a series of examinations via Casualty Actuary Society or Society of Actuaries.
+- To be an actuary, you need to pass a series of examinations via the Casualty Actuary Society or Society of Actuaries.
 It may take you around 6-10 years to pass all the exams.
-But after passing few entry level exams, you may get hired as an entry level professional.
+But after passing a few entry-level exams, you may get hired as an entry-level professional.
 Then you can take subsequent exams while you work as an actuarial assistant.

 There are many differences between FRM and Actuary.
 The only similarity is they both cater to risk professionals.

-- Focus of subjects: With a good knowledge of financial theory and valuation, you would be able to crack two exams of FRM.
-But to become an actuary, only having knowledge in financial theory is not enough.
-You also need to have in-depth knowledge in mathematics and statistics.
+- The focus of subjects: With a good knowledge of financial theory and valuation, you would be able to crack two exams of FRM.
+But to become an actuary, only knowing financial theory is not enough.
+You also need to have in-depth knowledge of mathematics and statistics.

-- Perspective: The main difference between FRM and Actuary is not subject-oriented, but in perspective.
-In case of FRM, you need to be more generalist than specialist whereas if you’re in an actuarial science profession, your emphasis would be on speciality.
-Moreover, when you decide to do FRM, it’s usually because you’ve a keen interest in business and finance, whereas the part and parcel of actuarial science is to evaluate the risk of insurance/retirement/pension programs and take measures to reduce the risk.
+- Perspective: The main difference between FRM and Actuary is not subject-oriented but in perspective.
+In the case of FRM, you need to be more generalist than a specialist, whereas if you’re in an actuarial science professionActuarial Science ProfessionActuarial Science evaluates the various risks associated with the field of finance.
+The use of mathematics and statistics, which is its prime focus, is used to analyze the uncertainty of future events and their financial implications., your emphasis would be on the specialty.
+Moreover, when you decide to do FRM, it’s usually because you’ve got a keen interest in business and finance.
+In contrast, part and parcel of actuarial science is to evaluate the risk of insurance/retirement/pension programs and take measures to reduce the risk.

-- Value in the market: The value of FRM certification holder is of course great.
+- Value in the market: The value of the FRM certification holder is, of course, great.
 But if Actuaries have more value in the market due to two basic reasons.
-First of all, Actuary is relatively a new finance profession the market (of course, it has started a long time ago, but very few went for it in the past).
-The second reason is if you do Actuary with all your heart, you don’t need any other qualification to get a job.
-But in case of FRM, you need to have at least an MBA in Finance to be counted.
+First of all, Actuary is a relatively new finance profession in the market (of course, it started a long time ago, but very few went for it in the past).
+The second reason is if you do Actuary with all your heart, you don’t need any other qualifications to get a job.
+But in the case of FRM, you need to have at least an MBA in Finance to be counted.

-- Difference in salary: At a global level, there’s not very much difference in the salary part of both FRM and Actuary.
+- The difference in salary: At a global level, there’s not very much difference in the salary part of both FRM and Actuary.
 But Actuary is paid slightly higher than the FRM professionals.
-On an average, the Actuary earns around US $200,000 per annum whereas a FRM professional earns around US $175,000 per annum.
+On average, the Actuary earns around the US $200,000 per annum, whereas an FRM professional earns around the US $175,000 per annum.

 Why pursue FRM?

 - The first reason to pursue FRM is its eligibility criteria.
-All you need to have is your willingness to do the course and you’re in.
-You don’t need to adhere to anything else to sit for exam.
+All you need to have is your willingness to do the course, and you’re in.
+You don’t need to adhere to anything else to sit for the exam.

 - The second reason you should pursue FRM is its curriculum.
 It has only two levels.
 Of course, you need to go through rigorous study if you want to get placed, but it’s only two levels and nine subjects.

-- The third reason for which you should pursue FRM is its international repute.
+- The third reason for which you should pursue FRM is its international reputation.
 Very few courses have this sort of royal reputation in the world.

 Why pursue Actuary?

-- If you want to pursue a specialist profile, actuary is for you.
-Actuary is a die-hard course for insurance risk.
+- If you want to pursue a specialist profile, an actuary is for you.
+The actuary is a die-hard course for insurance risk.
 And once you do this course, you would be an expert in the field of insurance risk.

-- The curriculum of actuary is very comprehensive.
+- The curriculum of the actuary is very comprehensive.
 Thus once you persist and complete all your exams, you’re good to go.
-Moreover as actuary is a relatively new profession, you would have more opportunity in the market.
+Moreover, as an actuary is a relatively new profession, you would have more opportunities in the market.

 - If you do actuary from CAS or SOA, then you would be internationally certified.
-And you certification would be valid anywhere in the world.
+And your certification would be valid anywhere in the world.

-In the final analysis, it’s evident that if want to study a specialist profile and have willingness to devote 6-10 years of your life, you can choose Actuary.
-Or if you want to pursue your career in risk profile in banks and for large funds, FRM is the right option for you.
+In the final analysis, it’s evident that if you want to study a specialist profile and be willing to devote 6-10 years of your life, you can choose Actuary.
+Or, if you want to pursue your career in risk profile in banks and for large funds, FRM is the right option for you.